 This is obtained as follows:where we have usedas a shorthand for the multiple integral over the coordinates of .

-Suppose we need to compute the expected value of a function of a random vector by Monte Carlo integration.
+Suppose that we need to compute the expected valueof a function of a random vector by Monte Carlo integration.

-The reason why importance sampling is used is that can often be chosen in such a way that the variance of the approximation error is much smaller than the variance of the standard Monte Carlo approximation.
+The reason why we use importance sampling is that we can often choose in such a way that the variance of the approximation error is much smaller than the variance of the standard Monte Carlo approximation.

 In the standard case, the approximation error isand its variance isIn the case of importance sampling, we have

-The next propostion shows when this ideal situation is achievable.
+The next proposition shows when this ideal situation is achievable.

 Proposition If for any , thenwhen has joint probability mass function